chrisshaffer/kaggle-house-price-prediction/README.md

 This is my submission for the Kaggle housing price prediction competition.
 The goal of the competition is to predict the price of houses in Ames, Iowa using 79 explanatory variables.

 I compared the performance of Random Forest and Extreme Gradient Boosting (XGBoost) regressors with different hyperparameters tuned by cross-validation.
 The algorithm included in this Jupyter Notebook achieved a mean absolute error of $14,439, placing it in the <b>top 1%</b> of submissions.
-I found that the keys to reducing the error were data cleaning to include more variables and entries in the training set, and using an XGBoost regressor with tuned hyperparameters.
+I found that the keys to reducing the error were data cleaning, which increased the amount of training data used, and using an XGBoost regressor with tuned hyperparameters.

 ## Competition Introduction
 >#### Start here if...